-This report is prepared for the CSHA, who work directly with districts, schools, health providers, non-profits, and state agencies to advocate and support the construction of school-based health centers, with a focus on areas facing disparities in access to health care, and high need areas.
+This report is prepared for CSHA, which works directly with districts, schools, health providers, non-profits, and state agencies to advocate and support the construction of school-based health centers, with a focus on areas facing disparities in access to health care, and high need areas.

-School-Based Health Centers (SBHCs) have been implemented in schools across the country with the aim of providing low cost, easily accessible health care to students.
+School-based health centers (SBHCs) have been implemented in schools across the country with the aim of providing low cost, easily accessible health care to students.
 SBHCs are seen as potentially efficient use of government resources because they make use of school buildings during non-school hours, thus eliminating the need for government spending on additional infrastructure and allow school staff to partner directly with health care workers, to provide more holistic wraparound services for students.

-CSHA is a California-wide nonprofit leading effort to put health care in schools.
-They do so by providing technical assistance and training on how to launch and improve SBHC's.
+CSHA is the statewide nonprofit leading the effort to put health care in schools.
+They provide technical assistance and training on how to launch and improve SBHCs.
 CSHA also does state-level analysis and advocacy to pass policies that support and incentivize more and better SBHCs.